tomalbrc/filament/docs/src/content/decorations.md

 The file contents are very similar to that of blocks, except for additional behaviours exclusive to decorations.

-Decorations do not support most of the block behaviours.
+Decorations support most of the block behaviours.

 You can specify different models for decorations when placed on walls, ceiling (underside of blocks) or on the floor.